Table Of Contents

 Catacombs of Rome

-These ancient underground cemeteries, like those of San Callisto and San Sebastiano, are evocative places rich in history.
+These ancient underground cemeteries, such as those of San Callisto and San Sebastiano, are evocative places rich in history.
+Perfect for discovering a less-traveled underground Rome.
+The visit lasts 30 minutes and you can arrange your own visit daily from 10 a.m. and 4:20 p.m.

 Porta Magica in Piazza Vittorio Emanuele II